Plexical/altered.states/README.rst

 <http://pypi.python.org/pypi?%3Aaction=search&term=monkey+patch>`_ on
 PyPI shows that there are already many often technically sophisticated packages that does this.
-The thing with them is that they are all making a procedure that should be relatively simple quite complicated.
+The thing with them is that they are all making a procedure that should be relatively simple complicated.

 With Altered States you only call *one* function, `altered.state()`.
 Manipulate your world via the `with` statement::